Last Updated on September 27, 2022 by Andrew Shih

 #19: Read good reviews with longer comments

-If a buyer is pleased about the service, and the seller has gone the extra mile, most likely, the buyer will reciprocate and take time to write an excellent review.
-It is an indication that this is a well deserved 5-star rating.
+If a buyer is pleased about the service and the seller has gone the extra mile, most likely, the buyer will reciprocate and take the time to write an excellent review.
+It is an indication that this is a well-deserved 5-star rating.
 You should look for positive reviews with more than 2 sentences in the comment.

 #20: Spot multiple purchases from the same buyers

-If there are buyers that make multiple purchases and writes good reviews for the seller, it is an excellent testament for the seller.
-Keep in mind certain tasks such as setting up a new website is done less often compared to other tasks such as content writing, so it may be harder to spot repeated buyers.
+If there are buyers that make multiple purchases and write good reviews for the seller, it is an excellent testament to the seller.
+Keep in mind certain tasks such as setting up a new website are done less often compared to other tasks such as content writing, so it may be harder to spot repeated buyers.
 It’s one factor to consider out of all the factors.

 Fiverr tips for working with the sellers

 #21: Install the Fiverr app